-So as we return to my 5:00 a.m. rise and shine time.
-I find the absence of the sun has throttled the very breath out of my fun loving demeanour.
-I find myself inspired to drag the life size skeleton Mr. Bones from our garage and have him sit beside me on the couch.
-I am currently playing the top ten hits of funeral music.
-We mourn the death of my chirpiness together.
-Although to be frank Mr. Bones seems quite unsympathetic to my state of being.
+And so it begins, the return to the dark and dismal rise and shine time.
+The absence of the sun has throttled the very breath out of my fun loving demeanour.
+I find myself prompted to drag the life size skeleton, Mr. Bones from our garage and have him sit beside me on the couch.
+We lean in towards one another, fleshy humerus to naked humerus and listen to the top ten hits of funeral music.
+We silently mourn the death of my chirpiness, although to be frank, Mr. Bones seems quite unsympathetic to my current state of being.

 I glance out into the blackness of the early morning hours, and summarily decide the stars are grieving too, as they are veiled by a thick coverlet of clouds.
 The only light in the room is the orange glow from my Himalayan salt rock.
 I could turn on a real light but that would interrupt the mood.
 And in all truthfulness, I’m not quite miserable yet, I’m simply setting the scene.
 I figured I may as well wait and see what happens, after all, misery loves company.
 I ruminate for a while longer, and soon realize it’s not coming.
 Misery has snubbed my overture.
 I drag Mr. Bones back to the garage, and set him on his sled with his sunglasses positioned over his empty eye sockets.
 His day won’t get much worse than it already is, and at that bright thought, I feel myself smile.

 Love your choice of words to describe the colours of fall.
 That’s right on.
 Happy fall !

 Thanks Deb.
 I appreciate your comment.
 Happy fall back at you!
 Cheers.